fivestars-os/aladdin/README.md

 ## What is Aladdin?

 Inspired by the Genie of the Lamp, Aladdin is a command line tool built by Fivestars to simplify kubernetes operations for clusters management and application development.
-We have done this by combining several command line tools including kops, minikube, docker, kubectl, helm, awscli, and git.
+We have done this by combining several command line tools including kops, k3d, docker, kubectl, helm, awscli, and git.

 Use aladdin to:
 - Create and manage an aws kubernetes cluster